 In 2016, the demand for enrichment services was evaluated at around 47 000 tSW.
 According to the WNA’s latest estimates, world enrichment requirements are expected to rise over the 2017-2030 period, albeit at a rhythm slower than indicated in the 2015 WNA Fuel report, reaching around 73 000 tSW by 2035.
 This is mainly due to new nuclear build prospects in Asian and Middle Eastern countries, particularly China and India.

 The current commercial enrichment nameplate capacity of approximately 57 000 tSW is considered to be sufficient to cover demand until 2020.
-According to various industry-lead scenarios, projected primary supplier capacities will be more than sufficient to meet enrichment demand at least through 2025.
-Secondary SWU supply sources (inventories of previously-produced EUP, enriched uranium obtained from downblending HEU or SWU saved through use of MOX and ERU) will be available to meet world enrichment requirements beyond this date.
+Projected primary supplier capacities will be more than sufficient to meet enrichment demand at least through 2025.
+Secondary SWU supply sources (inventories of previously-produced EUP, enriched uranium obtained from downblending HEU or SWU saved through use of MOX and ERU will also be available to meet world enrichment requirements beyond this date.

 Operating commercial uranium enrichment facilities with approximate 2018 capacity